Performance Analysis of Superconductor-constriction-Superconductor Transmon Qubits: Results and Discussion

-From Eq. \ref{SIS_anharmonicity2}, we find that the anharmonicity of SIS transmon, $\alpha_\textrm{SIS}\equiv E_{12,\textrm{SIS}}-E_{01,\textrm{SIS}}$, is approximately $-E_C$.
-By applying the same first-order perturbation theory calculation but recognizing that the perturbation term is half as a SIS transmon (Eq. \ref{EJ_singleNB2}), the $m$th eigenenergy of a ScS transmon can be approximated by

-so that its anharmonicity, $\alpha_\textrm{ScS}$, is approximately $-E_C/2$, or half the anharmonicity of a SIS transmon.
-We can visualize this finding in a plot of numerical results, looking at transmons with $E_J/E_C\geq20$ (Figure \ref{Anharmonicity}b).
+The anharmonicities of ScS transmons, defined as $\alpha = E_{12}-E_{01}$, are plotted against $E_J/E_C$ and compared with SIS transmons (Fig. \ref{Anharmonicity}b), and show diminishing anharmonicity as constriction length $d/\xi$ increases, closely following the perturbation theory result in Eq. \ref{ScS_anharmonicity2}, i.e. $\alpha=a_1E_C$.
 The smaller anharmonicity of a ScS transmon means that the transitions $E_{01}$ and $E_{12}$ lie closer in energy, so that a longer RF pulse is needed to correctly excite the desired transition $E_{01}$.
-The minimal pulse duration can be estimated as $\tau_p\approx\hbar|\alpha|^{-1}$.\cite{Koch2007} As shown in Figure \ref{Anharmonicity}c, despite its lower anharmonicity, $\tau_p$ of the ScS transmon remains less than 1 ns even for $E_J/E_C = 100$, when the qubit operates at 10 GHz.
-Because typical qubit pulse durations are $\sim$10 ns, we may conclude that the lower anharmonicity will not inhibit normal operation of a ScS transmon.
+The minimal pulse duration can be estimated as $\tau_p\approx10\hbar|\alpha|^{-1}$, where the factor of 10 is included for practical reasons such as the requirement for pulse shaping.\cite{Werninghaus2021} The reduced anharmonicity will therefore require longer pulses to maintain the gate fidelity, decreasing gate speed as compared to conventional SIS transmons.
+As shown in Figure \ref{Anharmonicity}c, despite its lower anharmonicity, $\tau_p$ of the ScS transmon remains less than 10 ns even for $E_J/E_C = 100$, when the qubit operates at 10 GHz.
+For applications where qubit pulse durations are a few to a few tens of ns, we conjecture that the negative impact of the lower anharmonicity on ScS transmon performance may be tolerable.